line/line-bot-sdk-nodejs/docs/pages/api-reference/client.md

 ### `getGroupMemberProfile(groupId: string, userId: string): Promise<Profile>`

-It corresponds to the [Group/Room Member Profile](https://devdocs.line.me/en/#get-group-room-member-profile) API.
+It corresponds to the [Group Member Profile](https://developers.line.me/en/docs/messaging-api/reference/#get-group-member-profile) API.

 The arguments are a group ID and an ID of a user in the group.
 Please refer to the official documentation for the difference between this API and `getProfile()`.